 The “Super Quiz” website continues the popular 3-level format found in the 3 original“Super Quiz” board games and the syndicated “Super Quiz” column.
 There are over 15,000 questions in a variety of categories.

 “Play is divided into 3-month sessions.
 “Super Points” are awarded for excellent play at the conclusion of each 3-month session.

 (SP = Super Points Awarded to session winners)

 Click on "Rankings" to see all scores

-SP is the total of SP won in Top 5 of each session + SP won for every 100 reg pts won.
+SP is the total of Super Points won in the Top 5 of each session + SP won for every 100 reg pts won.